wmerfalen/tdm/src/doc/the-game.md

-# Siege MUD
+# Tactical Denial
-Siege MUD is a text-based looter shooter set in a world similar to modern Earth.
+Tactical Denial is a text-based looter shooter set in a world similar to modern Earth.
 The core gameplay emphasizes ranged and melee combat.
 Think: Diablo III looter mechanics mixed with an exciting fast-paced military shooter.